• On-Farm

 3. Drying off cows.
 Tim says an effective strategy to achieve calving BCS generally involves a mix of all three, and plans should be tailored for each individual cow, taking into account their condition and expected calving date.

-"In New Zealand we’re prone to treating the herd as a herd, rather than individuals.
-When you get to drying off cows you should be looking more at the individual cows.
+"In New Zealand we’re prone to making decisions at herd level.
+When planning drying off cows we need to be looking more at the individual cows.
 What’s her body condition score?
 What's her age?
 When is her calving date?
-You might need to dry her off early to get her up to condition,” Tim says.
+Who are the cows that need to be dried off early to get up to target condition by calving,” Tennielle says.

 "Whatever strategy is used, dry cows need time as well more energy to gain BCS.
 Realistically dry cows only gain half a BCS unit in 30 days.
-0.6 can be achieved if she is very well fed with high quality supplement, and do not expect cows to gain BCS in their final month of pregnancy.
-While all farmers are assessing the condition of their cows every day, it’s human nature for 'normal' to wander, and there is real value in checking skills with DairyNZ's accreditation course, refer to DairyNZ’s how-to guidance material or get an accredited assessor into check yourself against."
+0.6 can be achieved if she is very well fed with high quality supplement but regardless gain in BCS stops in their final weeks of pregnancy.
+While all farmers are assessing the condition of their cows every day, it’s human nature for 'normal' to wander.
+There is real value in calibrating your skills with DairyNZ's accreditation course, and getting an accredited assessor in a few times a year to bring an independent view and identify trends in BCS of the herd."